DETAILED ACTION

 Regarding claim 1, Barnes discloses A computer-implemented method for transferring multi-frame medical image data to a server, the method comprising:

-Barnes partially discloses sending the compressed data from the agent module to a server over a first data transmission via an Internet data connection, wherein the first data transmission is dedicated for carrying the compressed data; (Barnes discloses sending compressed data to a server.
+Barnes partially discloses sending the compressed data from the agent module to a server over a first data transmission via an Internet data connection, wherein the first data transmission is utilized for sending image data and is dedicated for carrying the compressed data; (Barnes discloses sending compressed data to a server.
 See at least Claim 1 – “a data file server coupled to the input device for storing the hybrid compressed image data files”.
 However, Barnes does not explicitly recite that the server receives the compressed data via an Internet data connection.
 See Bruce, at least Para.
 [0029] – “In some implementations, the first client computer system 104 is connected to the first server computer system 101 or the second server computer system 102 ( or both) over the wired or wireless networks 120, e.g., the Internet.”
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify Barnes to utilize the Internet as taught by Barnes as it is well understood in the art that the Internet is used in computer to computer communication.

 Barnes also discloses storing the compressed data at the server; (See at least Claim 1 – “a data file server coupled to the input device for storing the hybrid compressed image data files”)